+Jaw problems, such as TMD (or TMJD), affect many people.
+Actions performed involuntarily and unknowingly during sleep, as well as other injuries, can cause headaches and pain during the day, as well as long-term problems that could even lead to serious medical interventions.
+Chiropractic and other alternative treatments may help ease some of these jaw and mouth problems.
 The joint that hinges the lower jaw to the skull is called the temporomandibular joint (TMJ).
-Sometimes this can have problems resulting from grinding the teeth, clenching the jaw, injuries, dislocation, or stress.
-This can lead to tenderness, pain, not being able to widely open the mouth, locked jaws that stay open or closed, trouble with chewing, facial swelling, and popping or clicking sounds.
+Sometimes this joint will develop problems that are a result of grinding the teeth, clenching the jaw, injuries, dislocation, or stress.
+This might lead to tenderness, pain, not being able to widely open the mouth, locked jaws that stay open or closed, trouble with chewing, facial swelling, and popping or clicking sounds.
 Patients often suffer from pain – in the teeth, head, neck, shoulders, and ears.1 The disorders are collectively called TMD or TMJD (temporomandibular joint disorder).
 The most common cause of TMD is bruxism (teeth clenching and grinding), but it can also come from aging, which causes bite collapse and an “unnatural position of the lower jaw while chewing”.
-Sports and other accidental injuries, stress/anger jaw clenching, dental procedures (such as restoration and defective crowns), poor orthodontics, gum chewing and nail biting, and excessive mouth opening (such as yawning or eating overly large or hard foods) can also contribute to TMD.2
+Sports and other accidental injuries, stress/anger jaw clenching, dental procedures (such as restoration and defective crowns), poor orthodontics, defects in the jaw at birth, gum chewing and nail biting, and excessive mouth opening (such as yawning or eating overly large or hard foods) can also contribute to TMD.2

 For some patients, TMD can be resolved by practicing good posture, keeping the teeth apart (such as blocking them with the tongue), or relaxation techniques to reduce stress.5 Biofeedback is another alternative treatment option.
 Patients can use a mirror to help them relax the jaw and reduce symptoms.
 Some patients may even benefit from a “nighttime biofeedback instrument”, like a headband or other device, that helps retrain jaw habits during sleep.6 Other alternative care can include “chiropractic manipulation, massage, applying heat/ice and special exercises”.
-Very often, chiropractors will work with dentists so that patients who need splints or night guards can have co-managed care.
+Very often, chiropractors will work with dentists so that patients who need splints or night guards may have co-managed care.
 Chiropractors will also recommend the more conservative treatments, such as heat, ice, avoiding “harmful joint movements”, and special stretching exercises.7 With prevention and alternative treatments, patients may be able to avoid invasive, and potentially dangerous, medical and surgical procedures.